 As usual for Falcom games, the soundtrack is fantastic.
 A far cry from the rock driven tracks of Ys, Zwei!!‘s music is instead very calming, with its main overworld theme played on acoustic guitar and flutes.
 Much of it is reminiscent of Yasunori Mitsuda’s work on Chrono Cross, which is a compliment of the highest order.

 However, it must again be emphasized that most of the enjoyment of this game comes from how it looks and sounds – from a pure gameplay perspective, it’s rather average.
 The combat is simple, and the puzzles, as much as one can call them that, just revolve around hitting switches or moving statues.
 There’s very little in the way of equipment, other than some small stat modifying objects, and most of the loot you grab consists of food.
-The dialogue is extremely goofy, but without any Japanese knowledge, and no current English translation, this won’t mean much.
+The dialogue is extremely goofy, but without any Japanese knowledge, this won’t mean much.

 And despite the high quality of the graphics, the level designs do get repetitive.
 The towns and the entrances are drawn in extravagant detail, but once you get into the dungeons, they consist of the same tilesets over and over.
 The levels aren’t randomly generated, but it feels like they are.
 You bounce back and forth between the areas, usually every few dungeons, so you never have to spend too long in one area at a time, but other than the occasional boss battle, there’s not much to break up the monotony.
 Still, the dungeons are rarely very long, so it’s easily consumable in small bites.

 Included with the Windows version are some desktop accessories.
-Most of these are standard calenders, clock, and calculator applications, but there’s also a Pet Monitor, a simple adventure game that works in tandem with your pet from the main game.
+Most of these are standard calendars, clock, and calculator applications, but there’s also a Pet Monitor, a simple adventure game that works in tandem with your pet from the main game.
 Though you can make choices at certain intervals, it can also play by itself.
 As you progress, the pet can grow stronger and find new items to help you out.
 Unfortunately, the game currently has problems running on any operating system past Windows XP.

 There are also a few mini-games.
 Zwei!!
 Shooting is a simple side-scrolling shoot-em-up.
 Typing of the Ys is a typing tutor where you control Adol and beat up enemies, based on how your typing skill.
 (This has been de-bundled from Zwei and fan translated into English.)
 And Mona Mona is a falling block puzzle game featuring the mascot bunny from Falcom’s Monarch Monarch strategy game.